 2. Running

 While the NuttX operating system runs on the R5F cores, the Linux operating system also runs on the A53 cores.
-Code can
+Code can be loaded onto the R5F cores using theremoteproc mechanism present in the Linux operating system and U-Boot.

 Program files to be loaded onto the cores via remoteproc must be copied to the /lib/firmware directory with predefined